doubleotoo/pipeline/README.md

 2. an AJAX request is sent to the server,
 3. some markup is put into the DOM.

-By framing AJAX interactions into the steps above, we can now perform majority of the Ajax interactions with very little effort, via Pipeline.
+By framing AJAX interactions into the steps above, we can now perform majority of the Ajax interactions with very little effort, with Pipeline.

 ## INSTALLATION